Sushanth – A Journey from Laughter to Love Part 3

 Me: “Thanks,” I said with sarcasm.

-The next day unfolded differently.
+The next day unfolded differently—a rainy morning, a perfect monsoon day.

 Something inside me shifted.
-I woke up without any drama, early in the morning—like I had a silent appointment with fate.
+I woke up without any drama, early in the morning, like I had a silent appointment with fate.

 My mom was genuinely surprised.

-Mom: “Oh my god…!
-What is this?”
+Mom: “Oh my God!
+What’s this?”

 Me: “What?”
 I asked with a serious look.